black-studio/black-studio-tinymce-widget/README.md

 * Optimization/compression of javascript code

 ### 0.6.5 (2011-11-17) ###
-* Forced TinyMCE editor to not automatically add/remove paragraph tags when switching to HTML mode (you may need to re-edit your widgets to adjust linebreaks, if you were using multiple paragraphs)
+* Forced TinyMCE editor to not automatically add/remove paragraph tags when switching to HTML mode (you may need to re-edit your widgets to adjust line breaks, if you were using multiple paragraphs)

 ### 0.6.4 (2011-11-14) ###
 * Fixed compatibility issue with Jetpack / After the Deadline plugin